hyseneim/tris-game/README.md

 # Tris Game

-Simple Tris Game with Kryo to read and write tree nodes to file/files.
+Simple Tris Game with Kryo for read and write tree nodes to/from file(s).

 ## Getting Started